Ultimate One Week Spain Itinerary (7 Days) for First-Timers

 - Option 2: Take a cab.
 Taxis between MAD and central Madrid are at a fixed fare of €33.
 You can pay in cash or by card.
 You can hail an official white taxi with the red stripe along any major street.
 Or you can also just have your hotel call them for you – to make things easier!
 The drive should take 20 to 40 minutes, depending on traffic.

 - Option 4: Take the bus.
-Take line 203 from outside the Atocha train station or outside the Oficina de Correos in Plaza de Cibeles.
-You will get off at terminal 1 at the airport.
-This takes around 35 minutes and costs €5.
+Take line 203 (Airport Express Shuttle) from outside the Atocha train station or outside the Oficina de Correos in Plaza de Cibeles.
+You can get off at Terminal 1, 2 or 4 at the airport.
+This takes between 30-40 minutes and costs €5.

 Hotel Recommendations to Match this Itinerary